ConnectEverything/gdrivepopulator/README.md

 Replicates text files from local disk to a structure in Google Drive.
 Intended to be used from a git repo.

 # Config
 Looks for a YAML file called .gdrive.yaml in the current working directory.
-These can be specified or overriden with environment variables
+These can be specified or overridden with environment variables

 | Config Keys      | Expected values                                          | Environment Variable Name         |